 As more and more negative ions attach to floating allergens they become too heavy to stay airborne and drop to the floor or a nearby surface where you can no longer breathe them in.

-Negative ions have other health benefits beyond air cleaning but unless they combine air circulation they do tend to have a limited range.
+Negative ions have other benefits beyond air cleaning but unless they combine air circulation they do tend to have a limited range.

 5. Ozone Generators